-- To reduce and, where possible, avoid creating waste, through the development of effective resource and waste management strategies. - To ensure waste is managed with minimal impact on the environment and public health. - Measure and report on the University's overall waste performance.
-This will include reporting on waste reduced, reused, recycled and recovered. - To ensure the health and safety risks associated with the generation, handling, storage and off-site disposal of waste are minimised for staff, students and contractors. - To ensure all hazardous materials are disposed of safely and correctly, minimising harm to the environment and others. - To comply with all legislation related to waste management. - To monitor and audit waste management contractors. - To work with Procurement and Suppliers to reduce waste where possible. - To provide appropriate recycling facilities for staff and students. - Where possible, minimise the use of disposables on campus, including single-use plastics. - To increase awareness of environmental responsibilities among staff and students. - Engage with staff and students on initiatives that aim to minimise waste within the university. - Liaise with stakeholders (internal and external), (e.g. academics, similar organisations, Non-Governmental Organisations and Local authorities, local waste contractors) to share and promote best practice.
+- To reduce and, where possible, avoid creating waste, through the development of effective resource and waste management strategies. - To ensure waste is managed with minimal impact on the environment and public health. - To ensure the health and safety risks associated with the generation, handling, storage and off site disposal of waste are minimised for staff, students and contractors - To comply with all legislation related to waste management. - To monitor and audit waste management performance and practice. - To provide appropriate recycling facilities for staff and students - To increase awareness of environmental responsibilities among staff and students. - Engage with staff and students on initiatives that aim to minimise waste within the university.

+Liaise with stakeholders (internal and external), (e.g. academics, similar organisations, Non-Governmental Organisations and Local authorities, local waste contractors) to share and promote best practice